tiagovrs/WinToken/README.md

 2. Align with, at least, one of the following themes: customer loyalty, client engagement, finances, insurance, games, and sports;
 3. Use Blockchain as the foundation of the solution.

-&nbsp;&nbsp;&nbsp;&nbsp;On the other hand Desafio Chiliz possuía os seguintes requisitos:
+&nbsp;&nbsp;&nbsp;&nbsp;On the other hand Desafio Chiliz had the following requirements

-1. Align with, at least, one of the following themes: DEX platforms, loans, SocialFi, gamified betting/pool, no-loss betting platform, SportFi infrastructure project;
+1. Thematic alignment with sports and entertainment;
-2. Preferably use Fan Tokens.
+2. Operating Smart Contracts.

 &nbsp;&nbsp;&nbsp;&nbsp; All these requirements have been accounted for during development and therefore are present in the webapp's MVP.